yzr456/tp/docs/DeveloperGuide.md

 - Zenith shows a filtered contact list based on the keywords; no data is modified.

 **MSS**
-1. Tutor provides the keywords to find contacts by.
+1. Tutor provides one or more keywords to search for.
 2. Zenith validates that at least one non-empty keyword is provided.
-3. Zenith filters the list and shows the results.
+3. Zenith filters the contact list and displays matching results.
 Use case ends.

 **Extensions**
 * 2a.
-Zenith detects that no valid keyword is provided
+Zenith detects that no valid keyword is provided.
     * 2a1.
-Zenith shows ArgumentError.
+Zenith shows an error message indicating missing keywords.
       Use case ends.